 So can you cut on granite countertops?
 Yes, but you should still use a cutting board.
 Granite’s durability makes it one of the most popular countertop materials.
 It’s the perfect place to set down hot pots and pans.
 But using a cutting board atop the granite will help to protect the sealant as well as your knife.

 If you’re looking for granite countertops in Naperville, IL or the surrounding areas, you’ve come to the right place.
-Best Buy Carpets and Granite is your one stop shop for design and installation.
+Best Buy Interior Finishes is your one stop shop for design and installation.
 Give us a call or reach out online so we can help you find the counters you’ve always wanted.